-These cookies are still a "sometimes food", although they certainly are a fantastic, much healthier alternative to chocolate biscuits and basically tick several craving boxes at once.
+These little choc peanut butter cookies are still a “sometimes food”, although they certainly are a fantastic, much healthier alternative to chocolate biscuits and basically tick several craving boxes at once.

 Plus, cacao is chocolate’s rawest and most pure form, so these biscuits will satisfy even the strongest chocolate craving.
 But enough of my raving on about them – without further ado, here is the recipe:-

 💕 1.5 cups Maever’s All Natural Cacao & Peanut Butter Spread

 💕 3-6 squares of 85% Dark Chocolate (use gluten free if you are sensitive)

 💕 Dab a tablespoon full of mixture onto a cookie sheet pre-greased with cooking spray.
 Repeat with whole mixture, keeping spaced 2 inches apart on cookie sheet.